Mac Won't Update to Ventura? Try These 8 Fixes

 Here are the steps:

-8. Update macOS via Recovery Mode
+8. Update Your macOS in Recovery Mode

 macOS Recovery Mode is the ultimate solution for you.
 With the macOS Recovery Mode, you can reinstall the latest version of macOS that is currently or recently installed.
 But to avoid any bad surprises, it's a good idea to back up your Mac first.